 This program was ported from Python to Go in Aygust 2018, at which time the obsolete "squash" command was retired.

 There is one regression since the Python version: repocutter no longer recognizes Macintosh-syle line endings consisting of a carriage return only.
 This may be addressed in a future version.

-Because the native Go regular-expression library declines to support backreferences (in order to scale better) the regexps in the pathrename are implemented using a third-party library that supports Perl regular-expression syntax.
-Neither are exactly identical to the Oython regexps supported in older versions.
+Because the native Go regular-expression library declines to support backreferences (in order to scale better) the regexps in the pathrename comand are implemented using a third-party library that supports Perl regular-expression syntax.
+Neither are exactly identical to the Python regexps supported in older versions.